dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 ```
 *Output:* `0.0004`

-➡️ These extremely low percentages in both the `Dollars` and `SalesDollars` columns indicate that our datasets are remarkably clean regarding zero or null monetary values.
-This is a positive sign for data quality.
+➡️ These very low percentages indicate that the financial data is remarkably clean with respect to zero or missing monetary values — a positive indicator for the quality of subsequent analysis.

 ### c.
 Dataset Summaries
 This section summarizes the key characteristics of the datasets to gain a foundational understanding of their contents.